dataforseo/TypeScriptClient/docs/interfaces/IKeywordsDataGoogleAdsAdTrafficByKeywordsLiveRequestInfo.md

 Note: Google Ads may return no data for certain groups of keywords visit our Help Center to learn more
 Also note that Google Ads doesn’t allow using certain symbols and characters (e.g., UTF symbols, emojis), so you can’t use them when setting a task;
-to learn more about which symbols can be used, please refer to this article
+to learn more about which symbols and characters can be used, please refer to this article learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Defined in

-main.ts:121870
+main.ts:132113

 ***